ni/grpc-teststand-api/README.md

-# TestStand gRPC API Example
+# TestStand gRPC API Example Technology Preview

 This example demonstrates how to use the TestStand gRPC API from a client application to get status, and control a TestStand user interface running a gRPC service on a local or remote machine.
 This example consists of two C# .NET projects, a client and a server, which you can run on separate machines to remotely execute TestStand sequence files.